raejohnston/raejohnston/_posts/2023-02-23-ABC-of-UX-G-is-for-guerilla-testing.md

 ---
 Layout: post
-Title: ABC of UX - G is for Guerilla Testing
+Title: ABC of UX
+Subtitle: G is for Guerilla Testing
 ---

 Guerilla testing (also known as hallway testing) is a quick, simple way of validating UX decisions by asking colleagues or members of the public.